sfindeisen/skryba/README.md

 </post>
 ```

-Use powerful [Jinja2](http://jinja.pocoo.org/) templates to define your page layout, CSS to make it nice-looking.
-Skryba will take care of the rest: tags, cross-linking, images, output directory layout and multiple language support (i18n).
+Use powerful [Jinja2](http://jinja.pocoo.org/) templates to define your page layout.
+Use CSS to make it nice-looking.
+Skryba will take care of the rest:

+* tags
+* cross-linking
+* images
+* multiple language support (i18n)
+* output directory layout

+.

 ## [Examples](example/01-blog/)